129 Things That Are White in Nature

 White is a color that often represents purity, peace, and innocence.
 And even though you may not associate white with the natural world, there are a surprising number of white things in the form of plants, animals, and natural elements out there.

-Look out for them the next time you go outside.
+Look out for them the next time you go outside, and take a moment to appreciate their beauty when you spot them.

 1. Albino Deer